-This course provides an opportunity to use the nursing process and implement the registered nurse role of provider, teacher and communicator to provide holistic nursing care to individuals with common mental health and medical surgical alterations in health.
-Theoretical concepts of health, wellness continuum, therapeutic nutrition, pharmacology, lifespan development, and ethical - legal aspects related to the role of the registered nurse are emphasized throughout the nursing curriculum.
-Based on Patricia Benner's novice to expert nursing model of skill attainment, the student will develop critical thinking skill, and begin to problem solve within the practice environment.
-Therapeutic interventions used within the nursing discipline will be emphasized.
-Clinical learning experiences in the nursing lab, peri-operative care areas, medical surgical and mental health settings, provide opportunity to integrate theory with nursing practice.
-(Co/Prerequisites: SCIC202, mathematics elective, NRNC116 with grade of B- or better, BLS Certification, liability and medical insurance, active NH Nurse Assistant Licensure)
+This course provides opportunities for students to begin to use the nursing process and implement the registered nurse roles of provider, communicator, teacher, manager of care, and member of the profession.
+The main focus of the course is learning how to provide holistic nursing care to individuals with common mental health disorders and medical surgical alterations in health.
+Concepts related to the health-wellness continuum, therapeutic nutrition, pharmacology, and lifespan development that were introduced in Nursing Care I are expanded upon.
+Students learn medical surgical content related to neurologic, vascular, orthopedic, hematologic, urinary, oncology, and the immune system.
+Mental health topics of substance abuse, stress, anxiety, somatiform, dissociative, sleep, and affective disorders are introduced, along with their physiologic impact.
+Based on Patricia Benner's novice to expert nursing model of skill attainment, students continue to develop critical thinking skills, and begin to apply those skills to problem solve within the practice environment.
+Clinical learning experiences in the nursing lab, peri-operative care areas, medical, surgical and mental health care settings provide opportunities for students to apply theory to nursing practice.
+(Co/Prerequisites: NRN105 and 116 with a grade of "B-" of higher; PSYC114, SCIC 201 and 202 with grade of "C" or higher, BLS Certification, liability and medical insurance, active NH Nurse Assistant Licensure)

-NRNC/K197 Transition Course PN to RN

-3 CLASS HOURS /3 CREDITS

-This course expands on the concepts, knowledge and skills associated with practical nursing education.
+NRNC 197 Transition Course PN to RN 3 CLASS HOURS/3 CREDITS This course expands on the concepts, knowledge and skills associated with practical nursing education.
 Emphasis is on the legal and ethical role and responsibility and the scope of practice of an associate degree registered nurse.
-Using Maslow's Hierarchy of Needs theory and a self - care need framework, the student will use of the nursing process to discuss the care of individuals with behavioral health alternations throughout the life span.
+Using Maslow's theory on the Hierarchy of Needs and a self-care need framework, the student will use the nursing process to discuss the care of individuals with behavioral health alternations throughout the life span.
 Based on Patricia Benner's novice to expert nursing model of skill attainment, the student will develop critical thinking skill and advance their use of the nursing process.
-Theoretical concepts of health, wellness continuum, pharmacology, and ethical - legal aspects related to the role of the registered nurse are emphasized.
-The course provides opportunity to apply theory with nursing practice.
-(Prerequisites: SCIC202, Math Elective, English Composition, Humanities/Fine Art/Language Elective with grade of "C" or higher, NRNC117 with "B-" or higher, Health Care Provider BLS/CPR, liability and medical insurance)
+Theoretical concepts of health wellness continuum, pharmacology, and ethical - legal aspects related to the role of the registered nursing are emphasized.
+The course provides opportunity to apply theory with nursing practice through simulation case study learning activities.
+(Co/Prerequisites: SCIC201 and 202, PSYC 101 and 114, Math elective, English composition, Humanities/Fine Art/Language elective with grade of "C" or higher, BLS Certification, liability and medical insurance, active NH Nurse Assistant Licensure)